 Phonics can be used to teach words (and letters) in isolation but also allows for the use of context and longer texts.

-According to this integrative system, spelling, reading, grammar and punctuation shouldn’t be taught as separate functions
+According to this integrative system, spelling, reading, grammar, and punctuation shouldnt be taught as separate functions

-Instead, they should be assimilated into texts which present the information in a natural way, so that students can “absorb” these literacy skills through exposure rather than explicit instruction or study.
+Instead, they should be assimilated into texts which present the information in a natural way.
+So that students can absorb these literacy skills through exposure rather than explicit instruction or study.

 This theory purports that learning to spell should come from a rich engagement with language in use, with only some guidance from a teacher.

 Dispensing with standard written and oral spelling tests, students are instead given texts to proofread.